mezo-org/musd/docs/README.md

 Flow of Funds

-1. Governance requests withdrawing BTC from Stability Pool
+1. Governance requests withdrawing BTC from Stability Pool.
-2. BTC is transferred from Stability Pool to PCV
+2. BTC is transferred from Stability Pool to PCV.
-3. Governance withdraws BTC
+3. Governance withdraws BTC.
-4. Governance swaps BTC
+4. Governance swaps BTC.
-5. Governance recieves MUSD
+5. Governance recieves MUSD.
-6. Governance deposits MUSD back into PCV
+6. Governance deposits MUSD back into PCV.
-7. PCV transfers MUSD back to Stability Pool
+7. PCV transfers MUSD back to Stability Pool.

 Initially this process would be manually executed via a governance multisig and eventually automated with a smart contract once routing liqudity on Mezo has matured.
 This is to ensure the Protocol Owned Liquidity does not get raided by MEV while the infrastructure for the new chain matures.

 #### Liquidations and the last loan

-The system requires atleast one active loan, if there is only one loan in the system it can not be liquidated.
+The system requires at least one active loan, if there is only one loan in the system it can not be liquidated.
 Liquidations require there to be other troves to distribute the debt and collateral to if the Stability Pool is empty.

 ### Stability Pool